 The Firefly is not intended to support the weight of the user.
 Any attempt to use the Firefly to support the weight of the user, regardless of the size of said user, may result in loss, injury or death, and may compromise the structural integrity of the product, making it unsafe for normal operation.

 When removing the firefly with attached carabiners from rock walls, the equipment may fall from a substantial height and pose a potential threat to individuals below.
 Look out for falling objects when using the Firefly.
 Wearing a helmet may help to protect users from injury in some cases.

 The Firefly is intended for the sole purpose of detaching carabiners from hangers on the face of rock climbing walls.
 Any use of the product for any purpose other than said sole purpose constitutes misuse of the product.
 Any instance in which the user does not exactly comply with the protocol established in the provided user manual constitutes misuse of the product.
-DC Mountaineering and its affiliates are in no way liable for any damage, injury, or loss caused by misuse of the Firefly.
+Tepet (DC Mountaineering) and its affiliates are in no way liable for any damage, injury, or loss caused by misuse of the Firefly.

 Warning for California residents:

 This product can expose you to chemicals which are known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information go to www.P65Warnings.ca.gov.